Browns star Garrett keeping open mind about Deshaun Watson

 “A whole year out, there’s definitely going to be rust, and you can see it,” Van Pelt said, “but he’s working through that.”

-NOTES: Garrett said he’s treating his defensive teammates to a trip to Miami this week.
+NOTES: Not to be outdone by Watson, Garrett said he’s treating his defensive teammates to a trip to Miami this week.
 “Taking my talents to South Beach,” he said, playfully mimicking a line LeBron James made famous when he left Cleveland. … Garrett has been outspoken about gun laws in the wake of the school shooting tragedy in Uvalde, Texas.
 He’d like to see things change in his home state and pledged to “be an advocate for this cause nationwide.”

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL